Valerie Plame: Anti Trump fundraiser

-Antisemitism controversy
+Social media controversy

 In September 2017, Plame tweeted a link to an article from The Unz Review website posted by Philip Giraldi, titled "America's Jews Are Driving America's Wars", repeating the title of the article in her tweet.
 The article said that certain "American Jews who lack any shred of integrity" should be given a special label when appearing on television: "kind-of-like a warning label on a bottle of rat poison."
 Amid criticism, Plame first defended her posts, replying on Twitter that "Many neocon hawks ARE Jewish."
 She also said that people should "read the entire article" without "biases", writing in defense of herself after the initial backlash: "read the entire article, just for a moment, to put aside your biases and think clearly."

 Within two hours, she deleted her initial post and apologized, tweeting "OK folks, look, I messed up.
 I skimmed this piece, zeroed in on the neocon criticism, and shared it without seeing and considering the rest.
 I missed gross undercurrents to this article & didn't do my homework on the platform this piece came from.
 Now that I see it, it's obvious.
 Apologies all.
 There is so much there that's problematic AF and I should have recognized it sooner.
 Thank you for pushing me to look again.
 I'm not perfect and make mistakes.
 This was a doozy.
 All I can do is admit them, try to be better, and read more thoroughly next time, Ugh."
 Ramesh Ponnuru and Caleb Ecarma have argued that the incident followed a pattern of her posting antisemitic content, and of Plame making jokes about "rich Jews".
 She had tweeted at least eight articles from the same website before, in which she previously retweeted links to conspiracy theories of 'dancing Israelis' being behind the 9/11 attacks.